-A group gathered in my living room last weekend to sing Christmas Hymns and reflect on their meaning, allowing the words to guide our prayers.
-As we read aloud the lyrics to “It Came Upon a Midnight Clear,” my 6 year old daughter blurted out, “wait, goodwill just to men??”
+A group gathered in my living room to sing Christmas hymns and reflect on their meaning, allowing the words to guide our prayers.
+As we read aloud the lyrics to “It Came Upon a Midnight Clear,” my 6-year-old daughter blurted out, “wait, goodwill just to men??”

 I quietly tried to explain to her that the word “men” in this context meant “mankind” which is referring to, “humans.”
 It was still confusing so she persisted by pointing to each woman in the room, saying our names, “what about Heather or Jenny or me or you, Mama?”
 She asked.

 I got to tell my daughter that though language is limiting and flawed, God always, always, always includes everyone – the young and old, rich and poor, boys and girls.

 Women long for peace on earth and goodwill for all people.